postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

   2. Fetching a pre-defined variable:
         *  Once a variable has been set, use the `pm.variables.get()` method or, alternatively, use the `pm.environment.get()` or `pm.globals.get()` method depending on the appropriate scope to fetch the variable.
 The method requires the variable name as a parameter to retrieve the stored value in a script.
   3. Setting a variable in a scope:
-        *  Environment variables can be accessed with the corresponding environment template.
+        *  Environment variables can be accessed with the corresponding environments.
 Collection variables can be accessed from a request within the collection.
 Global variables can be accessed broadly regardless of the selected environment.

 [![variables used in script](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-var-scripts.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-var-scripts.png)